-Benchmark just funded a stealthy AI company founded Qualcomm’s former head of R&D
+Benchmark just funded a stealthy AI company founded by Qualcomm’s former head of R&D

 One of the group’s projects, in fact, was focused around on-device machine learning-based malware detection.

-Now Islam and a group of other former execs — including from Qualcomm and Amazon, where Islam worked during the late ’90s — have created their own company that we gather is centerd around a similar, enterprise-focused premise.
+Now Islam and a group of other former execs — including from Qualcomm and Amazon, where Islam worked during the late ’90s — have created their own company that we gather is centered around a similar, enterprise-focused premise.

-Though the company isn’t talking, Islam was acknowledged for a paper earlier this year titled “Javascript Instrumentation for Browser Security” earlier this year.
+Though the company isn’t talking, Islam was acknowledged for a paper earlier this year titled “JavaScript Instrumentation for Browser Security” earlier this year.

 The new outfit, called Blue Hexagon, has notably attracted the attention of Benchmark, too.
 The venture firm just led a $6 million Series A round — Blue Hexagon’s first institutional round — per a source close to the team.